The watch on the right is our Fractal Emergence.

 Smartphones and Smartwatches

-Smartwatches have seamlessly integrated into modern society, reflecting the digital age’s influence on our daily lives.
-Beyond timekeeping, these devices serve as extensions of smartphones, offering health tracking, notifications, and even communication tools.
 In a society driven by connectivity and efficiency, smartwatches cater to the need for instant information and seamless interaction.
 They exemplify the fusion of technology with daily routines, emphasizing a symbiotic relationship between wearables and the evolving dynamics of contemporary living.
 Smartwatches have become not just gadgets but indispensable companions in our interconnected, data-centric world.

-Wristwatches Today: Traditions, Innovations, And Society
+Wristwatches Today: Traditions, Innovations, and Society

-Current trends in society, reflected in watches, include uniqueness, individuality, and personal style and taste exhibited by wearing choices from a wider than ever range of watch styles.
+The current proliferation of sub-cultures, reflected in watches, include uniqueness, individuality, and personal style and taste exhibited by wearing choices from a wider than ever range of watch styles.

 The two main aesthetic directions in watches currently are traditional references (such as the Fears Brunswick above, based on one of their watches from 1924), or innovative, creative explorations (below).
-Almost all of those creative explorations have so far been stretching the boundaries of either functional influences, such as engineering (for example the stunning MB&F Architect, below), whether mechanical engineering or aesthetics relating to digital time-displays, or the decorative influences of fine jewellery.
+Almost all of those creative explorations have so far been stretching the boundaries of either functional influences, such as engineering (for example the stunning MB&F Architect, below), whether mechanical engineering or aesthetics relating to digital time-displays, and/or the decorative influences of fine jewellery.

 An example of this is how Holthinrichs watches proudly display the raw 3D printed texture on some parts of their watches . . . as well as the creativity shown on the dial of this one from their Liminality series shown below: